 My name is Rachael Truitt, and I am the Directed Studies teacher at Youngs Grove.
 I am a native of Thomaston, GA.
 I graduated with honors from Upson-Lee High School in 2006.
 I attended Gordon College in Barnesville, GA before moving to Cedartown.
 I graduated magna cum laude with an Associate of Science in Early Childhood Education from Georgia Highlands College in 2008 and magna cum laude with a Bachelor of Science in Early Childhood Education from the University of West Georgia in 2010.
-In 2019, I received my Master of Education from Kennesaw State University.
+In 2019, I received my Master of Education from Kennesaw State University, and I am currently pursuing a Tier 1 Leadership Certificate from Kennesaw State University.
 I am married to Jeff Truitt.
 We have two children: Marianne and Davis.
 I am a member of the Cedartown Kiwanis Club and The Auxillary of the Gideons International, Polk County Camp.

 I am blessed to be entering my tenth year of teaching.
 I began my teaching career in 2010 when I was hired to teach Special Education at Youngs Grove Elementary.
 I taught fourth grade math for three years.
 I am so excited to be entering my sixth year as the Directed Studies teacher.
 I love teaching Directed Studies because I get to interact with students in different grade levels and learn about them as individuals.